LACMIP/emu/docs/_documentation/catalogue.md

     - "Other" for specimens of unexplained or extraordinary physical circumstances
     - "ST" for specimens in the Stratigraphic Collection
     - "TX" for specimens in the Taxonomic Collection
-    - "Type" for specimens in the Type Collection (housed at the main Museum building)
+    - "TYPE" for specimens in the Type Collection (housed at the main Museum building)

 Project
 : A controlled vocabulary to group catalogue records by project.
 This is useful for tracking project headway, but not every specimen will need a value in this field.
 You can add values to this controlled vocabulary via the [Lookup Lists module]({{ site.baseurl }}/documentation/lookuplist/).
 Current vocabulary includes: